SAP-archive/iot-edge-samples/README.md

 The setup and implementation instructions for all samples are provided in the individual applications branches.

 ## Requirements
-Requirement for each sample are described in the respective REEAME.
+Requirement for each sample are described in the respective README.

 ## Scenario Overview